 Foreign investing.
 Assets, including investments, and liabilities denominated in foreign currencies are translated into U.S. dollar values each day at the prevailing exchange rate.
 Purchases and sales of securities, income and expenses are translated into U.S. dollars at the prevailing exchange rate on the date of the transaction.
 The effect of changes in foreign currency exchange rates on the value of securities is reflected as a component of the realized and unrealized gains (losses) on investments.
 Foreign investments are subject to a decline in the value of a foreign currency versus the U.S. dollar, which reduces the dollar value of securities denominated in that currency.

 Funds that invest internationally generally carry more risk than funds that invest strictly in U.S. securities.
-These risks are heightened for investments in emerging markets.
 Risks can result from differences in economic and political conditions, regulations, market practices (including higher transaction costs), accounting standards and other factors.